 As indicated above, all services are required to be paid up front including copays/coinsurance/deductibles.
 Unfortunately, to date we do not have any Cost Estimation Tools for visits to Physician Offices to arrive at exact Patient Share Responsibility against services rendered for reasons beyond our control.
 We trust you for clearing your dues as a priority and once we bill you for Patient Responsibility or Patient Share portion for services rendered, claim filed and adjudicated by your insurance company.

-As a general policy we bill based upon EOB/P (Explanation of Benefits/Payments) issued by the Insurance Company for services rendered/claimed; you would receive your copy of EOB/P in mail from your insurance company establishing billed charges as your responsibility.
+As a general policy we bill PT Share Responsibility based upon EOB/P (Explanation of Benefits/Payments) issued by the Insurance Company for services rendered/claimed; you would receive your copy of EOB/P in mail from your insurance company establishing billed charges as your responsibility, in case.
 If you need a copy of EOB/P before you pay; EOB/s can be found on your insurer’s website upon Member Login.
 We can also provide you with a copy of EOB/EOP for a nominal fee of $5.0/EOB.
 Specifics of your Statement will be provided in your Statement.

-We bill you once a month via USPS first class mailing and simultaneously bill you electronically via secure/certified e-Invoicing feature of Quick Books using your email address in our system.
+We bill you once a month via USPS first class mailing and simultaneously may bill you electronically via secure/certified e-Invoicing feature of Quick Books using your email address in our system for mailed statements returned by USPS as if un deliverable for mailing address.
 In order to be in control of your dues please ensure that your mailing and emailing addresses are accurate and up to date in our medical records.

 We Thank You for Choosing UpToDate Healthcare for Women (UHCW) as your healthcare provider.
 Furthermore, we understand temporary financial problem may affect timely payment from you.
 We encourage you to promptly inform us of those situations for assistance in the management of your account so we can help you to keep your account Current and prevent Delinquency.